unstoppabledomains/live-docs/src/domain-registry-essentials/uns-smart-contracts.md

 ## Interfaces

 The following interfaces can be used as guidelines for the minimal implementation of custom smart contract versions.
-Also, Solidity developers can rely on them for making calls to the official UNS smart contracts.
+Also, Solidity developers can rely on them for making calls to the official CNS smart contracts.

 ### IDataReader